Karumi/KataContactsSwift/README.md

 ## Product requirements - Contacts App

 - I want to be able to list my contacts
-- I want to be albe to add a contact
+- I want to be able to add a contact
 - I want to be able to see all the information of a selected contact

 ---